-- 1. An employee may use all or any portion of their sick leave to recover from their own disability or illness. - 2.
+- 1. An employee may use all or a portion of their sick leave to recover from their own disability or illness. - 2.
 An employee may use a maximum of ten (10) days for bereavement that will be deducted from sick leave.
-Additional bereavement days may be granted at the discretion of the Superintendent and will be deducted from the employee's pay at the rate equivalent to the cost of a certified substitute times the number of additional days used. - 3.
-The employee may take a maximum of five (5) day per illness in his/her immediate family; immediate family.
-Proof of illness, signed by a physician, may be required.
+Additional bereavement days may be granted at the discretion of the

+- Superintendent and will be deducted from the employee's pay at the rate equivalent to the cost of a certified substitute times the number of additional days used. - 3.
+The employee may take a maximum of five (5) days per illness in his/her immediate family.
+Proof of illness may be required.